-- A list of incoming fields (legs), and a list of outgoing fields. - $\ast~$ Each field has: a field name, a field index, a vertex id, momentum. - A list of propagators. - Each propagator has: a field name, two field indices (start and end), two vertex indices (start and end), momentum. - A list of vertices. - Each vertex has: a vertex index, a list of rays. - $\star~$ Each ray has: a field name, a field index, momentum.
+- A list of incoming fields (legs), and a list of outgoing fields, each with: - st a field name, a field index, a vertex id, and momentum expression. - A list of propagators, each with: - a field name, two field indices (start and end), two vertex indices (start and end), and momentum. - A list of vertices, each with: - a vertex index, a list of rays, with each ray having: - a field name, a field index, and incoming momentum.